A health system rebranding is a major milestone event where everything is evolving: strategically, creatively, internally and externally.

 To clarify, when we talk about re-branding, we mean changing the name of the organization and enhancing all of the core strategic, design and internal cultural components that must work together to build organization image, reputation and trust.

-Typical reasons for a rebrand may include:
+Typical reasons for healthcare rebranding may include:

 • A merger or acquisition